 When the Consumer Product Safety Commission announces a product recall or the FDA issued a safety alert about a dangerous drug, the Consultwebs’ content team can quickly get that information published on your website to reach those who may have been harmed.
 You can also share breaking news about significant decisions by courts and government agencies that affect your practice.

 If you have ever seen a cool app, game, or data-packed resource that was tied to a specific brand, you know what a valuable tool a creative project can be.
 Creative assets are a great way to attract the attention of potential clients, media, and industry influencers.

-Specialty content such as eBooks provides an opportunity to educate prospects and clients about issues that may arise in a given practice area.
+Specialty content such as eBooks provides an opportunity to educate prospects and clients about issues in a given practice area.
 E-books allow longer engagement with prospective clients and a chance for them to print out helpful information that keeps your law firm’s name at the forefront when they are making a hiring decision.